pointcarre-app/maths.pm/pms/dataviz2/session_1_e.md

 Bokeh server applications seem to be the easiest to implement.
 Indeed, interactions with JupyterLab (or any browser based environment for execution or rendering) implies implementing by hand the logic of update when using widgets.
-Therefore, without this very low level logic implementation, bokeh looses some very interesting features.
+Therefore, without this very low level logic implementation, Bokeh loses some very interesting features.
 {: .alert .alert-error .alert-soft}